The eigenvalue decomposition of normal matrices by the skew-symmetric part: Complexity analysis and running time performance

-We analyze the best and worst case computational complexities of~\cref{alg:schur_decomposition}.
-We exclude the cases where the matrix $A$ is either symmetric or skew-symmetric since~\cref{alg:schur_decomposition} trivially reduces to obtaining, respectively, the symmetric EVD with \wordref{oracle2}{Routine~2} or the skew-symmetric RSD with \wordref{oracle1}{Routine~1}.
+We analyze the best and worst case computational complexities of~\cref{alg:schur_decomposition_floating}.
+We exclude the cases where the matrix $A$ is either purely skew-symmetric or symmetric since~\cref{alg:schur_decomposition_floating} reduces to obtaining, respectively, the skew-symmetric RSD with \wordref{oracle1}{Routine~1} or the symmetric EVD with \wordref{oracle2}{Routine~2}.
 These ideal cases are not relevant to our discussion.
+By analogy with algorithms such as quicksort, we will show that worst-case complexity analysis is not the most relevant here, as worst cases are very unlikely to occur.

 Since the cost of the method is $\mathcal{O}(n^3)$, the $\mathcal{O}(n^2)$ costs are neglected.
 Following the notation from \cite[Lec.~8]{trefethen97}, we say that a method requires $\sim g(n,p,r)$ flops if The numerical experiments presented in this section are performed on a processor \emph{Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz} in single-threaded framework.
+Codes reproducing the numerical experiments can be found at \url{https://github.com/smataigne/NormalEVP.jl}.